zimmicz/zimmicz.github.io/content/2015/grass-big-buffers-made-easy.md

 Tags: grass
 Category: automation

-Recently I've written about [struggling with fairly complex geometries in PostGIS](/2015/postgis-buffers-intersections-differences-and-collections/).
+Recently I've written about [struggling with fairly complex geometries in PostGIS]({filename}/2015/postgis-buffers-intersections-differences-and-collections.md).
 Lesson learned from the last time was to use more smaller geometries instead of several really huge.
-You can obtain the small ones from the big by [cutting it with a grid](/2015/postgis-rectangular-grid-creation/).
+You can obtain the small ones from the big by [cutting it with a grid]({filename}/2015/postgis-rectangular-grid-creation.md).

 A supervisor of a project I've been working on came up with a task that totally buried the previous process in a blink of an eye: **Give me the buffer (diffed with original geometries) that is smoothed on the outer bounds so there are no edges shorter than 10 cm.** I sighed.
 Then, I cursed.
 Then, I gave it a try with PostGIS.
 Achieving this goal involves these steps:

 * Dissolve intersecting buffers
 * Run some kind of generalization algorithm that is not defined in PostGIS
 * Diff original geometries
-* Cut buffer with grid so it works <del>faster</del> not so slow for the next steps
+* Cut buffer with grid so it is <del>faster</del> not so slow for the next steps

 Two of those four are rather problematic with PostGIS: line smoothing and diffing the original geometries (I didn't get to the last one, so it might be 3 of 4 as well).